lizmat/articles/cases-of-UPPER-1.md

 before
 after
 ```
 because the `say "before"` is executed at compile time, and the `say "after"` at runtime.
+Even though you might think otherwise when you look at the order in which they occur in the code.

 Note that these `say`s occurred in "thunk"s because of the lack of `{ }` indicating a scope.
 If you have multiple lines of code you need to execute at compile time, you can do that in such a scope:
 ```raku